drsam94/mmbccr/README.md

 # mmbccr
- A Randomizer for Megaman Battlechip Challenge
+A Randomizer for Megaman Battlechip Challenge.
+Only has a CLI

+For inquiries, either post issues/pull requests to github or contact root@melancholytree.com

 # How to use
  Requires a modern version of python (>= 3.6), and a ROM of Megaman Battlechip challenge